ym222bs/github_notis/README.md

 1. Add _delete_ webhook functionality.

-2. Add SOCKET, mostly for when updating settings and receiving new events.
+2. Add SOCKET, mostly for when updating settings and get new events.

 3. Return an Alert message if a webhook is duplicated when created.